 - Authorization requests have to be made no more than 60 days before the intended service date;

-- A completed Request contains pertinent clinical information on the Member, the requested out-of-network service(s) and the requested out-of-network provider.
+- A completed Prior Authorization Request form contains pertinent clinical information on the Member, the requested out-of-network service(s) and the requested out-of-network provider.
 The request must be accompanied by the current service plan and/or any relevant clinical records, including reasons why a contracted provider cannot provide the requested services;

 - All requested providers must be licensed by the applicable Arizona licensing board.
 All providers must have an AHCCCS Provider ID Number and a National Provider ID (NPI) Number, failure to have an AHCCCS provider ID will result in denial of the request.
 All non-contracted providers must agree to provide the requested services, possess appropriate insurance, and agree to The Health Plan-approved reimbursement rates.
 If for any reason The Health Plan’s Contracts Department is unable to establish a single case agreement with an authorized but non-contracted provider.
 The Health Plan’s Contracts Department will notify Medical Management of an approved single case agreement or unapproved.
 The Medical Management Department will notify the requesting Provider and/or clinical team;

 - The clinical team will then meet to consider alternative services.
 The clinical team is responsible for ensuring that a similar level of equivalent services is in place for the Member;